Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Learn more »

-Urinary problems in dogs are not unusual, but when you see a dog leaking urine while it’s lying down, it’s time to visit the veterinarian.
+Urinary problems in dogs are not unusual, but when you see a dog leaking urine while they’re lying down, it’s time to visit the veterinarian.
 A random dribble is typical with untrained puppies and seniors.
-Urinating while sleeping or resting may indicate a medical issue that requires immediate treatment to prevent worsening of symptoms.
+Urinating while sleeping or resting may indicate a medical issue that requires immediate treatment to prevent the worsening of signs.

 There are several causes of incontinence.
 The severity of the condition can’t be determined until a urinalysis or other tests are conducted.
 We’ll examine the possible reasons for incontinence, but only a veterinarian can provide an accurate diagnosis and effective treatments or procedures.